WireframeTool

 Who this playbook is for

-This playbook is written for platform teams who are actively improving self-serve upgrade flow and need a predictable way to align product, design, and engineering decisions before implementation starts.
+This wireframe playbook is written for platform teams who are actively improving self-serve upgrade flow and need a predictable way to align product, design, and engineering decisions before implementation starts.
 Internal platform teams enabling multiple product squads.
 The objective is simple: reduce ambiguity, shorten review loops, and increase first-pass build confidence.

 Why teams get stuck in this workflow